15 Top Hikes in Santo Antao, Cape Verde

 First you walk from Ribeira Grande to Xoxo (can also be done by colectivo).
 Once you arrive in Xoxo village, hike up, until you reach a bifurcation of the trails 202 and 203.

 One of the trails goes left (coming from Xoxo) and goes to Cova.
-We follow the right path which brings us up to Lombo do Pico.
+We follow the right path, which brings us up to Lombo do Pico.

-From here I went with a guide to find the waterfall.
-You can ask around in the village for someone to take you.
-Please ask upfront for the price and if they say they’d do it for free, leave at least a generous tip.
+You can ask someone in the village to take you.
+Please ask upfront for the price, and if they say they’d do it for free, leave at least a generous tip.

-From here you continue your walk to the waterfall.
-It’s absolutely stunning and majestic.
-I didn’t make the last 100m to the waterfall, since I am too afraid of heights…argh!!
+It’s stunning and majestic.
+I didn’t make the last 100m to the waterfall since I am too afraid of heights…argh!!

 Following along farmer trails next to fields of manioc, igname, coconut trees, almond trees, papayas, mango trees etc. you walk down to the Bar Melicia, famous for its calda (sugar cane juice).